Archive for January, 2010

 On and on, he will be grilled.
 It’ll never be enough.
 That’s why it’s called a moving target.

-UPDATE: The one voice of reason out there seems to be Joe Posnanski:
+UPDATE: The one out there seems to be Joe Posnanski:

 ….
 We are a forgiving society.
 I hear that so often that I simply assume it must be true.
 We as a country WANT to forgive … that’s part of what makes ours a great country.
 When Mark McGwire finished his sprawling, emotional, vague, occasionally tense and often enlightening hour-long interview, my thought was: “Well, I think forgiveness starts here.”